lorenaramirezz/cse15l-lab-reports/lab-report-5.md

 ## Solution
 ![pwd](bashscript2.png)
 After including this line I was able to figure out that we were not in the right directory after printing the working directory.
 In order to fix this issue, I had to cd into `student-submission` before I compile and run the java files.
-It was interesting that this errror occurred from the java file TestListExamples but it was from being in the wrong directory.
+It was interesting that this errror made it seem like this occurred from the java file TestListExamples but it was from being in the wrong directory.

 ## Reflection